 The Core is a set of privacy protection activities and outcomes that allows for communicating prioritized privacy protection activities and outcomes across an organization from the executive level to the implementation/operations level.
 The Core is further divided into key Categories and Subcategories—which are discrete outcomes—for each of the five Functions, Identify-P, Govern-P, Control-P, Communicate-P, and Protect-P.

 Profiles represent an organization’s current privacy activities or desired outcomes.
 To develop a Profile, an organization can review all of the outcomes and activities in the Core to determine which are most important to focus on based on business or mission drivers, data processing ecosystem role(s), types of data processing, and individuals’ privacy needs.
-The Core is not a checklist of actions to perform; an organization selects the privacy protection activities and outcomes consistent with its consistent with its risk strategy to protect individuals’ privacy.
+The Core is not a checklist of actions to perform; an organization selects the privacy protection activities and outcomes consistent with its risk strategy to protect individuals’ privacy.

 Implementation Tiers provide a point of reference on how an organization views privacy risk and whether it has sufficient processes and resources in place to manage that risk.
 Tiers reflect a progression from informal, reactive responses to approaches that are agile and risk informed.